karaelf33/ComputerScienceStudentsSummerHomeWork/README.md

 -Use Swagger for API documentation.
 Create a swagger documentation for the application.

--Time to time you can set to meeting with me to discuss the project.
+- Occasionally you can meet with me to discuss the project.

--You can ask any question about the project.
+- You can ask any question about the project.

 -End of project you should present the project to me.
 10-15 min presentation with english language.